 - Fees for disqualified entries will not be refunded.

-Awards will be presented during CHAPTER INFORMATION HERE.
+Awards will be presented during a ceremony in April.
 Winners will be notified in advance so they can plan their attendance.

 Award of Distinction